City-Bureau/city-scrapers/README.md

 Documenters Aggregator is a community-based open source project with a friendly community that welcomes contributions from everyone.

-Want to use or contribute to the project? **[Start with the documentation](https://github.com/City-Bureau/documenters-aggregator/tree/master/docs)**, and join our [slack channel](https://citybureau.slack.com/).

 ## Ready to code with us?

 1. Join our [slack channel](https://citybureau.slack.com/#labs_aggregator).